Borneo elephant: Distribution and habitat

 Elephants are confined to the northern and northeastern parts of Borneo.
 In the 1980s, there were two distinct populations: One lived in Sabah, ranging over the Tabin Wildlife Reserve and adjacent mostly logged dipterocarp forest on steep terrain; the other inhabited the hilly interior at about 300 to 1500 m altitude in dipterocarp forest, which was largely undisturbed at the time and only logged at its periphery.
 In Kalimantan, their range is restricted to a small contiguous area of the upper Sembakung River in the east.

 The range of wild elephants in Sabah and Kalimantan seems to have expanded very little in the past 100 years despite access to suitable habitat elsewhere on Borneo.
 Borneo's soil tends to be young, leached, and infertile, and there is speculation that the distribution of wild elephants on the island may be limited by the occurrence of natural mineral sources.

-In 1992, the estimated elephant population size in Sabah ranged from 500–2,000 individuals, based on survey work conducted in the Tabin Wildlife Reserve, in Lower Kinabatangan District and in the Deramakot Forest Reserve.
+In 1992, the estimated elephant population size in Sabah ranged from 500 to 2,000 individuals, based on survey work conducted in the Tabin Wildlife Reserve, in Lower Kinabatangan District and in the Deramakot Forest Reserve.
 An elephant population census was conducted in Sabah between July 2007 and December 2008, counting dung piles along 216 line transects in five main elephant managed ranges, covering a total distance of 186.12 km.
 Results of this survey suggest an elephant population of 1,184–3,652 individuals inhabiting the ranges of Tabin, Lower Kinabatangan, North Kinabatangan, Ulu Kalumpang Forest Reserve and the central forest of Sabah.
 The elephant density and population size varied throughout the five key ranges affected by (i) conversion of lowland forest, (ii) fragmentation of habitat, and (iii) existing land use activities such as logging.
 The upper catchment of Ulu Segama Forest Reserve had the highest density of elephants with 3.69 elephants per 1 km2.
 Only the unprotected central forest area supported an elephant population of more than 1,000 individuals.

 In 2005, five female elephants were fitted with tracking devices to study their home range and movement patterns in Sabah.
 Results suggest that elephant herds occupied a minimum home range from 250 to 400 km2 in non-fragmented forest, while in fragmented forest habitat, the annual home range for elephants is estimated to be around 600 km2.